Best Time To Visit Curaçao: Seasonality, Weather & Events

 Low Season (September to November)

 Making a booking will likely be a breeze in the low season which is usually between September and November.
 This is generally a quieter time to travel and in some places this can have to do with less than ideal weather.
 In Curaçao though, the weather is almost always sunny.
 In fact, September is typically the warmest month in Curaçao.
-Traveling during the low season can sometimes lead to scoring deals on airfare or accommodation which can be a plus.
+Travelling during the low season can sometimes lead to scoring deals on airfare or accommodation which can be a plus.

 Pro tip: It can be hard to predict when you’ll have the occasional rainy day during your holiday, and a good way to ensure you’ll have a good streak of sunny days to do all the things you’ve got planned is by booking a holiday that’s at least a week or two long.